Stephen A. Douglas Puter

-Stephen Arnold Douglas Puter (January 6, 1857 – May 10, 1931) was a criminal and author from the U.S. state of Oregon.
-After being convicted of land fraud, he lived as a fugitive for several months before capture, wrote a book after conviction, received a Presidential pardon, and later was convicted of mail fraud.
+Stephen Arnold Douglas Puter (January 6, 1857 – May 10, 1931) was a criminal and author from Oregon, United States.
+After being convicted of land fraud, he lived as a fugitive for several months before being captured.
+He wrote a book after conviction, received a Presidential pardon, and later was convicted of mail fraud.

 Early life

 Puter was born on January 6, 1857, in Trinity County, California, and moved with his family to Humboldt County, California, two years later.
 As a young man, he worked as a surveyor and a logger.
 He left California in 1888 and moved to Portland, Oregon.

 Oregon land fraud scandal

 Early in the 20th century, Puter was instrumental in carrying out the Oregon land fraud scandal, which transferred tens of thousands of acres of federal lands given to the Oregon and California Railroad to private hands, ultimately benefiting large timber companies and some Oregon politicians, including U.S. Senators John H. Mitchell and Binger Hermann, who was later exonerated.
 Puter was considered the kingpin of the scandal.
 In 1902, he took his family to Berkeley, California.
 He was indicted early in 1905; allegations besides the land schemes included bribing then-Senator Mitchell $2,000.

 Puter fled Oregon before being sentenced as had two of the other defendants.
 Oregon authorities declared their intention to apprehend him and his partner Horace G. McKinley anywhere in the world, and sent photographs through U. S. diplomatic channels.
 McKinley fled to China on a steamship; Puter escaped capture by U.S. Secret Service officers in an armed confrontation in Boston, Massachusetts, in March and was subsequently a fugitive for several months before being captured in late May 1906.
 The Alameda, California, police who apprehended him also discovered weapons in his rented room.
 After his capture and return to Oregon he served two years in the Multnomah County Jail.
 Puter objected to the fact that Mitchell had received a lighter sentence than himself, since Mitchell had participated in making the laws the two had broken.